CyberMonitor/orquestra-docs/v1/content/tutorials/simulate-h2-with-vqe.md

 **1. Building the Workflow**

-Create a file `vqe-workflow.zqwl` file with the code below, inserting the URL of your github repository in line 8.
+Create a file `vqe-workflow.yaml` file with the code below, inserting the URL of your github repository in line 8.

 # TODO: Update this to v1 standards
 ```yaml